Des Moines Criminal Appeals Lawyer

 Additionally, in Iowa, following a conviction by either trial or guilty plea, you may be able to file for post-conviction relief to correct errors in that trial or plea proceeding.
 This is an important right to ensure fairness and accuracy in all legal proceedings.

-Some common examples of errors addressed following a conviction include:
+Some common examples of errors addressed following a conviction and could be grounds for an appeal include:

 - Perjury or other misconduct by witnesses or jurors